Bio7/bio7/README.md

 4. Import all Plugins and Features from the bio7 Git repository (https://github.com/Bio7/bio7).

 5. Expand the com.eco.bio7.targetplatform plugin.
-Execute "Set as Active Target Platform" and then execute Reload Target Platform".
+Execute "Set as Active Target Platform" and then execute "Reload Target Platform".
 See also: https://www.vogella.com/tutorials/EclipseTargetPlatform/article.html

 6. Open a shell and navigate to the main Maven *.pom in the Git repository (in the downloaded Git repository, e.g., on MacOSX: 'cd /Users/xxxx/git/bio7/').